IbLahlou/Linear_Algebra_with_C/README.md

 ## Acknowledgments

-The code in this repository is a simple implementation of matrix multiplication in C for educational purposes.
+The code in this repository provides simple implementations of linear algebra operations in C for educational purposes.